aiven/devportal/docs/tutorials/kafka-migration.rst

     The external integration setup does **not** test the connectivity between Aiven and the source Apache Kafka cluster.

-    It's worth checking with the team responsible for networking if additional firewall rules need to be setup to allow MirrorMaker 2 to access your source Apache Kafka cluster.
+    Always check if additional firewall rules need to be set up to allow MirrorMaker 2 to access your source Apache Kafka cluster.

     Aiven allows you to associate :doc:`static IP addresses </docs/platform/concepts/static-ips>` to all the services, please `contact us <mailto:support@aiven.io>`_ if you need additional help.

-Create the Aiven services
+Create the target Kafka cluster and MirrorMaker 2 instance
 ----------------------------

+Next, create the Apache Kafka cluster to migrate to, and the MirrorMaker instance we'll use to sync the two clusters.

+We'll create these services in Aiven for the purposes of this tutorial.

-In this section you'll create all the services needed for the migration via the `Aiven Console <https://console.aiven.io/>`_:
+In the `Aiven Console <https://console.aiven.io/>`_, create:

-* An :doc:`Aiven for Apache Kafka®</docs/products/kafka>` named ``demo-kafka`` for data streaming, this is the target Kafka cluster for the migration.
+* An :doc:`Aiven for Apache Kafka®</docs/products/kafka>` service named ``demo-kafka`` for data streaming.
+This is the target Kafka cluster for the migration.
-* An :doc:`Aiven for Apache Kafka MirrorMaker 2</docs/products/kafka/kafka-mirrormaker>` named ``demo-mm2``, MirrorMaker 2 will be used to stream the data from the source Apache Kafka cluster to ``demo-kafka``.
+* An :doc:`Aiven for Apache Kafka MirrorMaker 2</docs/products/kafka/kafka-mirrormaker>` service named ``demo-mm2``, MirrorMaker 2 will be used to stream the data from the source Apache Kafka cluster to ``demo-kafka``.

 Create an Aiven for Apache Kafka® service
 '''''''''''''''''''''''''''''''''''''''''''''

-The :doc:`Aiven for Apache Kafka </docs/products/kafka>` service is acting as target cluster for the migration.
+The :doc:`Aiven for Apache Kafka </docs/products/kafka>` service is the target cluster for the migration.
 You can create the service with the following steps:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. On the *Services* page, click **Create a new service**.